Site icon Circuit Ideas for You

 Seven Segment Display Circuit: Datasheet, Pinouts And Working

-Seven Segment Display Circuit (SSD) is a small device which show numbers easily.
+Seven Segment Display Circuit is small display.

-It have 7 LEDs shape like 8.
+It have 7 LED like shape of 8.

 Diagram with Pinouts: